We are consultants.

 feenk etymology

-feenk is a word we made up and comes from feel and think.
-That's because, even in our technical world, the way we feel is as important as the way we think.
+feenk is a word we made up to express the idea that even in our technical world, the way we feel is as important as the way we think.

 Team